Ephrem0001/Developer-Documentation-Ai-Assistant/README.md

- # Developer Documentation Ai-Assistant — Grounded RAG to Reduce Hallucination and Improve Developer Productivity
+ # Developer-Documentation-Ai-Assistant — Grounded RAG to Reduce Hallucination and Improve Developer Productivity

+TL;DR: A lightweight Retrieval-Augmented Generation (RAG) assistant that answers developer questions with citation-aware responses drawn from curated documentation to reduce hallucination and speed developer workflows.

 A focused Retrieval-Augmented Generation (RAG) assistant that answers developer questions by retrieving authoritative passages from a curated documentation knowledge base and generating citation-aware responses to reduce hallucination and speed developer workflows.